-Complete load
+Full load

-It is not for nothing that logistics is such a complex field, with countless terms that are often further linked to practical fields of application.
-So many things are justified and it is often the small but subtle differences that count.
 This also applies to freight transport.
-Full truck loads are an important concept here, which is ideal for many freight goods and offers many advantages.
+Full loads are an important concept here, which is ideal for many freight goods and offers many advantages.

-Definition of full loads: Avoid mix-ups and ship goods efficiently
+Definition of full loads: avoid mix-ups and ship goods efficiently

-The decisive factor here is that other steps are necessary in terms of transport logistics for part loads and, for example, the complexity increases somewhat, which in turn speaks in favor of full loads.
+The decisive factor here is that other steps are necessary in terms of transport logistics for partial loads and, for example, the complexity increases somewhat, which in turn speaks in favor of full loads.

 Note: Partial loads as opposed to full loads can also be referred to as groupage traffic.